 - 4. Press c to configure the build.
 If errors arise relating to missing libraries, review the THIRDPARTY_BUILD selections in the configuration step above or install the missing libraries manually or from system packages. - 5.
 When configuration completes without errors, press c again until the option g to generate build files appears.
 Press g to generate the build files and exit CMake. - 6.
-Compile the code make install ctest
+Compile the code make install on a quad-core system.